alefeans/flask-base/README.md

 # Flask Base
 [![Python](https://img.shields.io/badge/python-3.7-blue.svg)]() [![Python](https://img.shields.io/badge/python-3.6-blue.svg)]() [![MIT License](https://img.shields.io/badge/license-MIT-007EC7.svg?style=flat)](/LICENSE)

-My __Flask__ base template using [Flask RESTPlus](https://flask-restplus.readthedocs.io/en/stable/index.html), [JWT Extended](https://flask-jwt-extended.readthedocs.io/en/latest/) and [PyMongo](https://flask-pymongo.readthedocs.io/en/latest/).
+My template base to build Flask RESTful APIs using [Flask RESTPlus](https://flask-restplus.readthedocs.io/en/stable/index.html), [JWT Extended](https://flask-jwt-extended.readthedocs.io/en/latest/) and [PyMongo](https://flask-pymongo.readthedocs.io/en/latest/).

 You can just clone this repo and start to create/customize your own RESTful API using this code as your template base :)

 ## JWT, PyMongo...
 Do i need all of this ???

-__NO !__ You can ditch JWT, PyMongo and Bcrypt (used for hashing users password on database), removing all the references on the [app](app/__init__.py) and the files that makes use of them.
+__NO !__ You can remove JWT, PyMongo and Bcrypt (used for hashing users password on database), excluding all the references on the [app](app/__init__.py) and the files that makes use of them.

-These codes are there just to help you if you need to implement all of the boilerplate needed to work with JWT, PyMongo and so on.
+These _"extensions"_ are there just to help you, if you need to implement all of the boilerplate needed to work with JWT, PyMongo and so on.

-Don't forget to remove the dependencies from [requirements.txt](requirements.txt) too :)
+Don't forget to remove the dependencies from [requirements.txt](requirements.txt) too.

 # Getting Started